 The sculpture’s shape recalls the fabled ouroboros.
 Written in braille on its surface are excerpts from Hannah Arendt’s writings on totalitarianism.
 The stone’s transport from the quarry to the place where it will be transformed into a sculpture over the next two years was an event in and of itself.

+After being replaced by video events during Covid, the Memorial of Silence’s traditional memorial event returns to the station hall.
 The concert in memory of the Terezín Family Camp was combined with the presentation of a unique photograph discovered in the G.T.
 Album.

 The photograph, which shows a scene from the Terezín railway siding, was symbolically inaugurated into the Memorial’s future permanent exhibition to the musical accompaniment of the David Dorůžka Jazz Trio and survivors’ eyewitness accounts, read by students of the Lauder Schools.